seppia978/seppia978.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         Hi, I’m Samuele Poppi!
-I recently completed a Ph.D. in Artificial Intelligence through the Universities of Pisa and Modena, where I focused on making AI systems safer and more responsible—with a focus on vision and language.
-My research touches on areas like explainable AI, machine unlearning, and red- and blue-teming of models.
+I hold a Ph.D. in AI from the Universities of Pisa and Modena, where I focused on responsible and safe AI for vision and language.
+My work spans explainable AI, machine unlearning, and testing AI systems for safety flaws.
+I also interned at Meta GenAI, working on LLM safety, and I’m currently involved in several international projects on AI safety.

-        I had the chance to join Meta’s GenAI team for a research internship, working on large language model safety and red teaming, guided by Cristian Canton Ferrer and Jianfeng Chi.
-These days, I’m actively collaborating with international teams on several projects around AI safety, always curious to explore new challenges and keep learning.\

-        Feel free to drop me an email for information/collaborations!
     design:
       columns: '1'
   - block: collection